python-sverige/protokoll/styrelsemote/styrelsemote-2014-03-18.md

  * Jyrki will contact a photographer

-### Nästa styrelsemöte
+### Next board meeting

 Torsdag 1 Apr 20:00 - 21:00.

-### Mötets avslutande
+### Meeting closing

-Mötet avslutades 20:55.
+The meeting ended at 20:55.

 ----

-Justerat: Tome Cvitan och Rikard Zachrisson.
+Reviewed by: Tome Cvitan and Rikard Zachrisson.